- 1 table

 The season of a show is different from a series, e.g., “The television series ‘Friends’ is in its third season.”
 In the UK, a series means a season (“fourth series of ‘Downton Abbey’”).

 Express in Celsius (the same scale as Centigrade) and Fahrenheit, using the scale of the country involved first, with conversion in parentheses.
-Spell out on first reference, abbreviating to C and F subsequently, e.g., 25 Celsius, 40C.
+Spell out on first reference, using figures except for zero, abbreviating to C and F subsequently, e.g., 25 Celsius, 80F.
+Spell out minus for clarity, not -10C.
 Freezing point in Celsius is 0 degrees, in Fahrenheit 32 degrees.
-Note that temperatures are not hot or cold but high or low: “High [not “hot”] temperatures led to heat-related deaths.”
+Note that temperatures are not hot or cold but high or low.

 Temple Mount/al-Haram al-Sharif